variousauthors/dj.maze/README.md

 ### Instructions

 If you need instructions to play a videogame, then you came to the right place!
-In Djikstra! you face off against an AI opponent in a race to the center of a diagonally symmetrical maze of squares!
+In DJ.MAZE! you face off against an AI opponent in a race to the center of a diagonally symmetrical maze of squares!
 The controls are a little like Rogue.
 Warning: this game is extremely fair.
 The AI has no information that you don't have, and your moves are always evaluated first.
 What this means is, you should